rsgalloway/distman/README.md

 This will change `prod` to `dev` in the target deplyment path.
 This is useful for deploying files or code to different development environments.

+## Dist Info

+When disting files, `distman` will create hidden dist info files that meta data about the source files.
+For example, if the source file is called `foobar.py` then the dist info file that will be created will be called `.foobar.py.dist`.
+The dist info files will be created at the deployment root.

 ## Config

 Most congifation is done in the `distman.env` [envstack](https://github.com/rsgalloway/envstack) file.